DC Fan Motor Systems

 Purpose

-To explain the operating principles, control systems, and service functions of DC fan motors used in Fujitsu air conditioning systems.
+To explain the operating principles, control systems and service functions of DC fan motors used in Fujitsu air conditioning systems.
+This module helps technicians understand how DC fan motors operate under inverter control and how they differ from conventional AC fan motors.

 1. Components of a DC Fan Motor System

-The DC fan motor system in a Fujitsu indoor or outdoor unit comprises the following key components
+The DC fan motor system in a Fujitsu indoor or outdoor unit comprises the following key components:

 ComponentFunction